pgoostree/jsonflattener/README.md

 # Json.Flat
 Provides static methods to flatten a Json object in to name/value pairs and back to the original Json structure.

+Useful for storing Json object as name/value pairs in a database.

 ## Example